AlbyCosmy99/PaginaWebRebeccaSantegidi/README.md

 🎉 **Life is an event, make it unforgettable!**

-TRE-EVENTS is a website project created for the **"Web Tools and Data Management" university course** for the client Rebecca Santegidi.
+TRE-EVENTS is a website project created for the **"Web Tools and Data Management" university course** for a client (Rebecca).
 The platform showcases the services of an **event organization agency**.

 Visit site [here](https://tre-events-showcase-site.onrender.com).